kollekt0rr/kollekt0rr/README.md

 # :computer: Kodellektor

-**`Problem Solver (Programmer/Student/Gamer)`**
+**`Problem Solver (Programmer/Student)`**

 Currently employed as a Service Desk Unit Programmer at The Geisel Library at UCSD.
 Self-teaching software engineering skills and database/API development.
 Working on a Discord bot for my Dungeons & Dragons 5e group.
-Interested in video games as a consumer and developer.
 Feel free to reach out with any opportunities or inquiries.

 ---
 ## 🛠️ Technical Skills